 1. A person with proprietary rights to a benchmark shall set the conditions in paragraph 5 for licensing agreements pursuant to Article 37 of Regulation (EU) No 600/2014 and shall make those conditions freely available to any trading venue or CCP upon request.

-2. Where a person with proprietary rights to a benchmark sets different conditions, including fees, and the conditions for paying them, for different categories of licensees, those differences shall be objectively justified according to parameters such as the quantity, scope or field of use and that person shall make freely available to a trading venue or CCP upon request the conditions for the category to which that trading venue or CCP belongs.

-3. A person with proprietary rights to a benchmark shall make the criteria defining the different categories of licensees publicly available
+.
 4. The conditions shall be granted on fair, reasonable and non-discriminatory terms.
-A person with proprietary rights to a benchmark shall set the same rights and obligations for the licensees within the same category, including where the person with proprietary rights to a benchmark and a trading venue or CCP are connected by close links.
+A person with proprietary rights to a benchmark shall set comparable rights and obligations for the licensees within the same category, including where the person with proprietary rights to a benchmark and a trading venue or CCP are connected by close links.
 The person with proprietary rights to a benchmark shall ensure that the conditions for licensing agreements and the specific content of the agreement do not contain any provision that restricts or creates obstacles for the establishment or future extension of the access arrangement to other entities or mandate the use of a designated CCP, where derivatives constructed on the benchmark would have to be mandatorily cleared, or in any other way hinder the rights under Articles 35 and 36 of Regulation (EU) 600/2014.

-5. In particular, the conditions shall:

-(a) set the scope of use and content of information for each use under the licence, clearly identifying in each case confidential information;

-(b) set the conditions for redistribution, if allowed, of information by trading venues and CCPs;

-(c) set the technical requirements to provide the service;

-(d) set the fees and the conditions for paying them;

-(e) set the conditions under which the agreement expires taking into consideration the lifespan of financial instruments that reference the benchmark;

-(f) set the contingency circumstances and the relevant measures to regulate the continuation, transitional periods and interruption of the service during this contingency period, which:

-(i) cater for termination in an orderly manner;

-(ii) ensure that termination is not triggered by minor breaches of the contract and that the relevant party is given a reasonable amount of time to remedy any breach that does not give rise to immediate termination; and

-(g) set the governing law and allocation of liabilities.
+5.

 6. The person with proprietary rights to a benchmark shall make available to all licensees within the same category any additions or modifications to the conditions in paragraph 5 agreed with a licensee within that category.

-7. The licensing agreement shall require that the person with proprietary rights to a benchmark and the trading venue or CCP put in place adequate policies, procedures and systems, including in relation to relevant conditions referred to in paragraph 5, to ensure:
+7. The licensing agreement shall require that the person with proprietary rights to a benchmark and the trading venue or CCP put in place adequate policies, procedures and systems, including in relation to relevant conditions referred to in paragraph 5, to ensure as far as reasonably possible that sufficient information is available to allow the venue to trade and clear instruments based on the licensed benchmark